- Gives your child proper nutrition

 All children need plenty of calcium to support their growing bones.
 But not all kids get enough.
 Good sources of calcium include:

-If your child eats a balanced, healthy diet, she shouldn't need a vitamin supplement.
-However, some kids can be picky eaters.
-Usually they still get all the nutrients they need.
-But if you are concerned, ask your doctor about giving your child a pediatric multivitamin.
+If your child's diet is balanced and healthy, they should not need a vitamin supplement.
+Some kids are picky eaters, but usually they still get all the nutrients they need.
+If you are concerned, ask your health care provider whether your child needs a children's multivitamin.

 - Review date: